fryktoria/FR_RotaryEncoder/README.md

    * Operation via interrupts or polling
-   * Debouncing of the rotary encoder rotational movement with a method that does not utilize debouncing time, base on the work of David Johnson-Davies
+   * Debouncing of the rotary encoder rotational movement with a method that does not utilize debouncing time, based on the work of David Johnson-Davies
    * Reading of the switch state and identification of Long Press
    * Setting of rotational sensitivity